Book Review: Air Awakens by Elise Kova

 If there’s only one word to describe my stroll in Solaris Empire, it was totally EPIC!!!

-The story and the world building was totally amazing!
-I was only few pages from the start but I already found myself digging deeper and completely being consumed by the story.
+I was just few pages in but I already found myself digging deeper and completely being consumed by the story.
 The magical elements were totally rad!
 This was an Empire where common people were afraid of sorcerers.
 They believe that anyone who possess magical powers are dangerous and scary.
 Even Vhalla Yarl, the protagonist of the story, a smart library apprentice who loves books, grew up believing that sorcerers are scary people.
 Not until one day, when she discovered that she’s actually one of the people she was afraid of.

 Air Awakens kind of gave me the world of Akagami No Shirayukihime except Air Awakens was a lot more magical.
 Being completely transported into a whole new world is one of the reasons why I love high fantasy, and I thank Elise Kova so much for giving me no less than what I was looking for into an out-of-this-world journey.